IamLRBA/IamLRBA/README.md

 I am an autodidact programmer continuously honing my skills across various programming languages, frameworks, and tools.
 I thrive on collaborations and working on innovative projects that push the boundaries of creativity &technology.

 Whilst embracing self-learning in development, I stumbled across Open Source Software where I have been actively contributing and growing.
-My journey has been driven by a strong knowledge-expansion desire, solve real-world problems, and make meaningful contributions to the tech community.
+My journey has been driven by a strong knowledge-expansion desire, solving real-world problems, and make meaningful contributions to the tech community.

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=IamLRBA&show_icons=true&theme=highcontrast)